CMPA (Cow’s Milk Protein Allergy)

 If your child has or you suspect has CMPA, and they have any symptoms, take them to a doctor.
 If the symptoms are severe or seem life-threatening in any way, get emergency medical help right away.

-CMPA Rash Images
+CMPA Allergy Rash Images

 Sleeping baby with a pacifier in mouth.
 The infant's checks are red, dry, and rash-like.
 Baby diagnosed with atopic dermatitis, possibly caused by cow's milk protein allergy (CMPA).